gitfrosh/eth-waver/README.md

 # eth-waver

-Wave at me, on the blockchain.
+Wave at me, on the blockchain, see it in action: https://rike.dev/wave